George E. McNeill

-George Edwin McNeill (1836–1906), was an American mill worker, labor leader, and writer from New England.
+George Edwin McNeill (1836–1906), was an American mill worker, labor leader, Christian socialist, and writer from New England.
 McNeill is best remembered for a pioneering study of the American labor movement, The Labor Movement, or, the Problem of To-day, published in 1892.

 Biography

 Early years

 George Edwin McNeill was born August 4, 1836, in Amesbury, Massachusetts.
 McNeill worked in various Amesbury textile mills from childhood, going to work in the Amesbury Woolen Company at the age of ten.
 This led McNeill to participation in an 1851 strike, when he was a boy of just 15.
 Strikers demanded a shortening of the working day to 10 hours at the mill, which the owner, the Salisbury Company, refused.
 When McNeill and the other workers abandoned their posts, mill owners terminated the employment of all, hiring a new crew of 50 Irish immigrants to operate the machinery of the facility.

 Needing to find a new line of employment after termination in the strike, McNeill apprenticed as a shoemaker, learning that craft and moving to Boston in 1856.